EricHogue/EricHogue.github.io/_posts/2022-10-08-5-UnitedCTF-Writeup-Cryptography.md

          # print(hex(key)) # print keys
          flag = xor(flag, bytearray(key.to_bytes(4, 'big')))
          flag = bytearray(b64encode(flag))

      print(flag.decode('ascii')) # prints the puzzle input
 ```

 I wrote a script to brute force the flag.
-It tried the oposite operations, until it got the flag back.
+It tried the oposite operations with all the keys, until it got the flag back.

 ```python
 from base64 import b64encode, b64decode